spaceninja/dnd-adventures/src/adventures/history-channel/part-3.md

 #### #TeamEthics

-“A bunch of scientists who don’t understand their ivory tower costs money.”
+_“A bunch of scientists who don’t understand their ivory tower costs money.”_

 #TeamEthics has full control of Deck 3, including Medical, Research, and the portal.
 They are led by the Professor, who wants to stop the abuse of the timeline before there are devastating consequences.
 The former head of research, the Mad Scientist, is locked up in Medical for his unethical experiments.
-The head of Medical is the Doctor, who just wants the fighting to stop.
+The head of Medical is the Doc, who just wants the fighting to stop.

 #TeamEthics members wear green jumpsuits.